khaza123/gamezone/README.md

 ---

-# 🎮 GameZone Neon
+# 🎮 GameZone

-**GameZone Neon** is a glowing futuristic arcade-style website built for gaming lovers.
+**GameZone** is a glowing futuristic arcade-style website built for gaming lovers.
 It features an energetic **purple-blue neon theme**, smooth animations, and an engaging interactive quiz — all in a fully responsive layout.

 ---